One Mom's Heartfelt Letter to Her Pre-Baby Self - Baby Chick

 Share

 Hey there, hot stuff!
-I see you, Pre-Baby Self, looking young and rested in the middle of your workday, feeling ready to change the world while simultaneously dreaming of what might come next.
-I see that you have a lot within you to give and that you sometimes wonder the best place to do it.
+I see you, Pre-Baby Self, looking young and rested in the middle of your workday, ready to change the world while dreaming of what might come next.
+I see that you have a lot within you to give and that you sometimes wonder about the best place to do it.

-I know you love achieving goals, and you certainly don’t see yourself as ever being a woman that does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
-And oh, you will, but it might look different than you think.
+I know you love achieving goals, and you certainly don’t see yourself as ever being a woman who does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
+And you will, but it might look different than you think.

 So enjoy the benefits that come with this married, pre-child phase.

 And you don’t even know it, but your ability to do things for you with ease is at an all-time high.
-If you want to go to the store and shop for hours, then do it.
+If you want to go to the store and shop for hours, do it.
 If you want to get your nails done, then do it.
-If you want to go out to dinner with friends (and not have to worry about paying a sitter), you should do it because it will not always be easy for you to focus on your own needs.
+If you want to go out to dinner with friends (and not have to worry about paying a sitter), you should do it because it will not always be easy to focus on your needs.
 So savor it.

 Do it all, but quit rushing through all of it!